medic/cht-docs/content/en/apps/tutorials/multi-facility-users.md

 The default `app_settings.json` in the CHT found in the `/config/default` folder has an existing `chw_supervisor` role and the `"can_have_multiple_places": []` permission.

 While logged in as an admin user, you will create two Health Facilities, CHW Supervisor, and CHW Area.
-You will then create the user for the CHW Supervisor so that they can log in see their facilities, and the CHW Areas they supervise.
+You will then create the user for the CHW Supervisor so that they can log in and see the facilities, and the CHW Areas they supervise.

 ### Creating multi-facility user using the CHT default config.